-Initially the kingdom of Granada linked the commercial routes from Europe with those of the North Africa.
+Initially, the kingdom of Granada linked the commercial routes from Europe with those of North Africa.
 Granada controlled only a small territory on the Mediterranean coast.
-Arabic was the official language, and was the mother tongue of the majority of the population.
+Arabic was the official language and was the mother tongue of the majority of the population.

 On January 2, 1492, the last Muslim leader, Muhammad XII, surrendered complete control of Granada, to Ferdinand and Isabella, Los Reyes Catolicos (“The Catholic Monarchs”), after the city was besieged.

 The fall of Granada holds an important place among the many significant events that mark the latter half of the 15th century.
 It ended the eight hundred year-long Islamic presence in the Iberian Peninsula.

 Freed from conflicts with the Muslims, a united Spain advanced to the first rank among the nations of Europe, and embarked onto its greatest phase of expansion around the globe leading to the ‘discovery’ of the Americas by Isabella’s prodigy Christopher Columbus and followed by what was to become the Spanish Empire, one of the largest empires of the world for the coming centuries.